Are Onboarding Questionnaires Hurting Your Customer Experience?

 Tip #2: Don’t make clients repeat themselves

 There is a good chance that your sales team has been working with the client and building a relationship for a while.
-During that time, the sales rep may have gathered quite a bit of useful information about the clients’ goals, past solutions they have tried that didn’t work, and reasons for choosing your software right now.
+During that time, the sales rep may have gathered helpful information about the client’s goals, past solutions they have tried that didn’t work, and reasons for choosing your software.
 Make it part of your sales-to-implementation handoff to transfer this internal knowledge to your onboarding team so you can avoid asking questions in your onboarding questionnaire that were answered during the sales process.
-Clients won’t feel like they are constantly going over the same information time and time again, and it will make your company’s operations appear seamless for a new client.
+Clients won’t feel like they are constantly going over the same information repeatedly, and it will make your company’s operations appear seamless for a new client.

 Tip #3: Get specific when necessary

-While you do want to keep the questionnaire simple, you still need to gather information that is as specific as possible about the client’s goals, competitors, target audience, budgets, and deadlines.
-Ask these questions to ensure you stay on track during onboarding and your deliverables meet their expectations.
+While you want to keep the questionnaire simple, you still need to gather as specific information as possible about the client’s goals, competitors, target audience, budgets, and deadlines.
+Ask these questions to ensure you stay on track during onboarding and that your deliverables meet their expectations.

 Now isn’t the time to include questions about how they heard about you, why they selected your company, or how satisfied they were with the sales process.
-That can come in the form of a satisfaction survey once the onboarding is complete.
+That can come as a satisfaction survey once the onboarding is complete.

 Onboarding is your chance to set the stage for your entire client relationship.
-Make sure every step—from onboarding questionnaires to your project management software—move you in the right direction with new clients.
-Talk to GUIDEcx to learn more about how we’re improving the experience with better client onboarding software.
+Make sure every step—from onboarding questionnaires to your project management software—moves you in the right direction with new clients.

 Peter Ord